rbergm/PostBOUND/docs/source/index.rst

 PostBOUND was initially created as framework to study pessimistic (or *upper bound-driven*) query optimization techniques in PostgreSQL (hence the name).
 An early version of the framework was presented at the BTW 2023 conference [Bergmann23]_.
-Community feedback has been positive, but the focus on pessimistic query optimization was called into question.
+Community feedback has been positive and especially the idea of offering a general infrastructure to quickly test new ideas in query optimization was well received.
-Especially the idea of offering a general infrastructure to quickly test new ideas in query optimization was well received.
+However, the focus on pessimistic query optimization called the applicability for other optimization techniques into question.
 As a result, we decided to extend PostBOUND beyond the original scope and to provide truly general-purpose framework for research in query optimization.
-This revamped version of PostBOUND was presented as part of a SIGMOD 2025 research paper [Bergmann25]_.
+This revamped version of PostBOUND was introduced as part of a SIGMOD 2025 research paper [Bergmann25]_.

 Citation